seungjae2525/SAMU/README.md

 ## Description
 This is the source code for the `SAMU` package in R.
 `SAMU` is a package aimed at providing a novel sensitivity model to investigate the effect of correlated multiple exposures on the continuous health outcomes of interest.
-Given a user-specified sensitivity parameters, the sensitivity range is calculated.
+Given a user-specified sensitivity parameters, the sensitivity interval is calculated.
 See reference for details.

 ### Reference
 Jeong B, Lee S, Ye S, Lee D, Lee W (2024): Sensitivity analysis for effects of multiple exposures in the presence of unmeasured confounding. submitted.